Legacy Series presented by Pflueger

 FISHERS OF MEN NATIONAL TOURNAMENT TRAIL LEGACY SERIES RULES AND REGULATIONS 2016

-Open to all individuals, male and female except: Any angler who has competed in a BASS Elite Series event (excluding the Bassmaster Classic) or FLW Tour event as a boater (excluding the FLW Cup) during the 12 months prior to any Fishers of Men Event is not eligible to compete in that event.
+Open to all individuals, male and female except: Any angler who has competed in a BASS Elite Series event (excluding the Bassmaster Classic and Bassfest) or FLW Tour event as a boater (excluding the FLW Cup) during the 12 months prior to any Fishers of Men Event is not eligible to compete in that event.
 Each team must consist of one adult and one or more juniors with only two members fishing at one time.
 No solo fishing in Legacy Tournaments.
-An Adult/Junior team is defined as a team with one member who has reached his/her nineteenth birthday on or before December 31, 2016, and another member who has not reached his/her nineteenth birthday on or before December 31, 2016.
+An Adult/Junior team is defined as a team with one member who has reached his/her nineteenth birthday before January 1, 2016, and another member who has not reached his/her nineteenth birthday on or before January 1, 2016.
 Those under 18 years of age, not fishing with a parent, must have written permission from a parent or guardian.
 The adult team member must be a member in good standing and hold a current Legacy or Gold membership.
 No membership is required for a junior member or a legal substitute, (see rule 16), fishing one tournament as a sub.
 Fishers of Men reserve the right to reject any entry, which we feel, is not in the best interest of the tournament.
 All participants must sign a release of liability form to be eligible to compete.

 Legacy Series Membership - $30